 Survey speeds and data quality

-Over the twelve years Substrata has been trading and completing earth resistance surveys, we have found that consistent, high quality surveys with guaranteed survey times is best achieved using a medium automated data collection rate which yields a maximum daily survey rate of 0.5ha per RM15 survey team depending on the terrain when using 1m spaced traverses and 1m sampling intervals.
+Since 2000 Substrata has been delivering earth resistance surveys in non-urban environments.
+We have found that consistent, high quality surveys with guaranteed survey times is best achieved using a medium automated data collection rate which yields a maximum daily survey rate of 0.6ha per RM15 survey team depending on the terrain when using 1m spaced traverses and 1m sampling intervals.

 With the increasing understanding of the power of good archaeological geophysical surveys by planning authorities throughout the UK and, critically, the cost incurred later in a civil engineering project as a result of missing significant archaeological remains at this relatively early stage make the judicial combination of speed and good quality data a vital element in any archaeological assessment.